HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md

 ### Configuring AI Class for Custom Content AI Provider

-For using Custom Content AI Provider, the administrator should follow the below steps.
+Only administrators can configure an AI class to use a custom content AI provider.

-1. Write the Custom Content AI Provider class by implementing the ```com.hcl.workplace.wcm.restv2.ai.IAIGeneration``` interface, create the jar file and put the jar file either at custom shared library or if in containers to ```/opt/HCL/wp_profile/PortalServer/sharedLibrary``` in the server and restart JVM.
+1. Write the Custom Content AI Provider class by implementing the ```com.hcl.workplace.wcm.restv2.ai.IAIGeneration``` interface.
+   a.
+Create the JAR file.
+   b.
+Put the JAR file either at a custom-shared library or in ```/opt/HCL/wp_profile/PortalServer/sharedLibrary```.
+   c.
+Restart JVM.

-Below is the sample Custom Content AI Provider class, which can be used to call Custom AI services for AI analysis.
+The following example of a Custom Content AI Provider class can be used to call Custom AI services for AI analysis.

 ```
 package com.ai.sample;